Tune-up your pitch tomorrow at Pitchers & Pitches – TechCrunch

 Ready to breathe some life into your 60-second pitch?
 Turn your internet dial to our next Pitchers & Pitches webinar tomorrow, July 1 at 4 p.m.
-ET / 1 p.m.
-PT.
+EDT/1 p.m.
+PDT.
 It’s free for everyone, and all you need to do is register right here.

 Tune in as five early-stage startup founders (all of whom you’ll find exhibiting in Digital Startup Alley during Disrupt 2020) step to the mound to bring the heat.
 Translation: They’ll deliver their best 60-second elevator pitch to a panel of judges — and benefit from real-time critique, feedback and advice from industry experts who know how to craft a winning pitch.